Pungyeon/required/README.md

 }
 ```

 Essentially, the only different from our previous logic, is that rather than checking for the specific type, we are instead getting the `interface{}` value contained in our `vtf` variable, using `vtf.Interface()`.
-We then do a type conversion to the `Required` interface, which returns the converted type and a `bool` on whether or not the conversion was possible.
+We then do a type conversion to the `Required` interface, which returns the converted type and a `bool` (which represents whether or not the conversion was possible).
 If the conversion wasn't possible, we can assume that this wasn't a required type.
-However, it the conversion was possible, we can use the `IsValueValid` function
+However, it the conversion was possible, we can use the `IsValueValid` function, to determine the validity of the contained value.

 This means that we can now delete the `checkRequiredValue` function, as it is now obsolete.
 This also means, that adding other required types is now even easier.
-We don't have to touch this code again, as can now be deemed loosely coupled, from the rest of the code.
+We don't have to touch this code again, for future implementations.

 > NOTE: Whith this solution, there is still some crunch when using embedded types.
 In the actual required package, the sql.NullString and equivalent types are used to solve this problem.

-The end goal of this implementation type, is to allow developers to use our package (`required`), to 'tag' struct properties as required JSON field.
+The end goal of this implementation type, is to allow developers to use our package (`required`), to 'tag' struct properties as a required JSON field.
 The structs ending up looking something like the following:

 ```go
 type User struct {